FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 tags: ["Bevy"]
 ---

 As you might already know, Bevy is a relatively new game engine written in Rust using a Data Driven approach.
 This blog post is an introduction to Bevy showing how to build a Cave Generator based on a cellular automaton.
-Even if you are not familiar with cellular automata, you probably already have heard about the Game of Life of John Conway.
+Even if you are unfamiliar with cellular automata, you probably already have heard about the Game of Life of John Conway.
+In order to create a cave generator the principle is exactly the same, only the rules are modified to generate simple caves.

-All the code used in this tutorial is available on [GitHub](https://github.com/FlorentCollin/cave-generation-bevy/), feel free to clone and play with it.
+All the code used in this tutorial is available on [GitHub](https://github.com/FlorentCollin/cave-generator-bevy), feel free to clone and play with it.

-# What we are going to build
+# Preview
 ![Cave Generator](cave-generator-final.gif#center)
 Like said in the introduction, we are going to build a simple cave generator based on the principle of cellular automata.
 Particularly we are going to use a simple 2D grid to represent the cave.
-Each part of the grid, is named a cell.
+Each part of the grid is named a cell.
 A cell can be in one of the following two states: *Alive* or *Dead*.
 An alive cell is colored in white whereas a dead cell is colored in black.
 The following image shows the 2D grid composed of cells where their states were randomly generated.

 ![Grid of random cells](grid-random.jpg#center)